UofTActuarial/UofTActuarial.github.io/content/authors/Emma-Kroell/_index.md

 - Former Graduate Students
 ---

+Emma is a postdoctoral researcher in the Department of Mathematical Sciences at the University of Copenhagen.
+She received her PhD from the University of Toronto in 2025, supervised by Prof. Silvana Pesenti and Prof. Sebastian Jaimungal, where her thesis was on model uncertainty in non-life insurance.
-Emma is a PhD student in the Department of Statistical Sciences.
-Her research is in quantitative risk management, at the intersection of mathematical finance and actuarial science.
-Her advisors are Dr. Silvana Pesenti and Dr. Sebastian Jaimungal.
-She previously received a MSc in Mathematics and a BA (Honours) in Mathematics and Economics from McMaster University.
-Emma is supported by a NSERC Canada Graduate Scholarship (Doctoral).
+Before that, she received an MSc in Mathematics and a BA (Honours) in Mathematics and Economics from McMaster University.

 For more, please visit her [personal website](https://www.emmakroell.ca).

-Email: emma [dot] kroell [at] mail [dot] utoronto [dot] ca